-GASB 91 ■ Conduit Debt Obligations Effective 12/15/2022 (your FY 2023)
+GASB 91 ■ Conduit Debt Obligations

 This standard defines "conduit debt obligations", where a government issues debt whose proceeds are received and repaid by a third-party obligor without the issuer being primarily liable.
 The standard requires issuers to disclose conduit debt obligations, but not to record a liability unless it is more likely than not that a commitment made by the issuer will require it to support one or more debt payments for a conduit debt obligation.
 We do not expect this standard to have any significant effect on the District.